HIV: Why young African women are most at risk

 Stigma and Discrimination

-When Temidayo Oyedemi discovered she had HIV she feeling as though she had been 'handed a death sentence.'
+When Temidayo Oyedemi discovered she had HIV she felt as though she had been 'handed a death sentence.'

 "In the year 2000 HIV was not the way we talk about it now," Oyedemi told CNN.
 "Then, the only thing the media could use to talk about HIV was a dead skull stuff with death written on it, meaning that if you get it you're going to die."